 Egypt Cultural Profile

-The Egypt Cultural Profile has been produced as part of Visiting Arts' remit to ensure that high quality, under-represented contemporary arts are brought into the UK from countries across the world, and to extend the dialogue between UK and Egyptian artists.
+The Egypt Cultural Profile, researched and written by Lisa Ball-Lechgar and Mai Abu El Dahab, has been produced as part of Visiting Arts' remit to ensure that high quality, under-represented contemporary arts are brought into the UK from countries across the world, and to extend the dialogue between UK and Egyptian artists.

 Though broadly viewed as an intellectual powerhouse in the region with a strong concern for the conservation of its rich cultural heritage, Egypt nonetheless maintains a relatively low level of cultural exchange with UK and much of the EU.
 For many years, independent artists have had little outlet to promote their work or become recognised as representatives of contemporary culture.